BenasJasilionis/tech201_virtualisation/README.md

 * Can type in IP into internet and will get the welcome page for the webserver
 * Can add to vagrant file to add more virtual machine, get more features, allow them to communciate between each other easily

+* /32 = ip address
+* any other number means a range of ip addresses
+* In binary an ipv4 address is a 32 binary
 * Changing permissions on file -> could be useful